ds-edu/DataScienceCapstone_OnlineRetail/README.md

 |GridSeachCV|{'algorithm': 'lloyd', 'init': 'random', 'max_iter': 100, 'n_clusters': 3, 'n_init': 10, 'tol': 0.01}|3780.7154605260903|0.4691852183619154 |

 GridSearch and Randomized CV search methods are relatively inefficient compared to SMBO.

-SMBO works by considering the previously seen hyperparameter combinations when choosing the next set of hyperparameters to evaluate.
+SMBO is generally deemed better as it works by considering the previously seen hyperparameter combinations when choosing the next set of hyperparameters to evaluate.
 Grid and random searches, on the other hand, are completely uninformed by past evaluations and spends significant amount of time evaluating “bad” hyperparameters.

 **Modeling with KMeans using the best hyperparameters from SMBO**